PAN and PAN Card

-Please Click Here to download PAN and Tan forms in Excel format and Check the status of your PAN and TAN
+Please Click Here to download PAN and Tan forms in fillable format and Check the status of your PAN and TAN

 The PAN form should be filled in by the assessee with due care and caution.
 There should be no corrections or overwriting and it should be properly signed and verified by the persons who is authorized to do so, under the provisions of IT Act.
 The following important points may be taken care of while filling up the form :

 - Status : Correct code number of the assessee's status / residential status may be filled in.

 - Date of birth : Date of birth is very important and should be filled correctly.